michaelmosmann/silk/index.md

 Above all it allows to consider small components separately whereby even large, highly configurable systems become manageable without pain.

 ### Lightweight
-The absence of any further runtime dependencies and its slim footprint of 120K makes Silk a fine choice for small projects although at heart Silk is a graceful butterfly waiting to breathe life into huge applications.
+The absence of any further runtime dependencies and its slim footprint of 130K makes Silk a fine choice for small projects although at heart Silk is waiting to breathe life into huge applications.

 ### No dependency cycles by concept + cross-functional programming
 Through its revolutionary <a href="/silk/userguide/services.html">service</a> concept Silk decouples the application and prevents dependency cycles by concept.
 Further it allows to tackle cross-functional concerns with pure Java what avoids the complexity of conventional meta programming approaches.

 ### Injectorns
-An `Injectron` is a _first class_ access object abstraction of a _singletons_ `Resource` within an `Injector` context.
+Silk invented the `Injectron`, a _first class_ access object abstraction of a _singleton's_ `Resource` within an `Injector` context.
-This implies they can be injected like the _resources_ themselves what allows pre-resolution dependencies within add-ons on top of the core like the service concept.
+This implies they can be injected like the _resources_ themselves what allows to pre-resolve dependencies within extensions (on top of the core) like the service concept.